About

 Notes:

-• Gross profit at the agency-wide level, like net profit, can be looked at in your accounting software and shouldn’t be too hard to achieve.
+• Delivery Margin at the agency-wide level, like net margin, can be looked at in your accounting software and shouldn’t be too hard to achieve.

 III – Benchmarks

-Benchmarks for Gross Profitability will vary depending on your business model.
+Benchmarks for Delivery Margin will vary depending on your business model.

 If you run a more distributed agency and use freelancers or contractors, you might have a lower overhead rate (14-24%) which allows you to compensate for a potentially higher cost-per-hour (paying freelancers instead of full-time employees) still be highly profitable with a lower gross margin target (40-60%)